Gheorghe Chițu: Other assignments

 Chițu then became Interior Minister, serving from August 1882 to June 1884.
 He emerged as a supporter of Carol Hohenzollern, now King of Romania: appearing with the monarch at the June 1883 ceremonies in Iași, he argued that the union of Moldavians and Wallachians could not have been strong enough without the dynasty.
-Though still a "firebrand" nationalist who dreamed of a Greater Romania, with Transylvania included, in 1882 Chițu took special care of a Hungarian delegation which visited Turnu Severin.
+During his tenure, he offered covert support to all Romanian clubs operating in the Hungarian partition, and was publicly congratulated by the Romanian nationalists in Arad.
+Though still a "firebrand" nationalist who dreamed of a Greater Romania (with Transylvania included), in 1882 Chițu took special care of a Hungarian delegation which visited Turnu Severin.
 His instructions were that the guests, including Lajos Haynald and Mór Jókai, were to be treated with respect, and that the Himnusz would be performed in their honor.
 Later that year, he oversaw the adoption of an 1864 administrative law; the changes dealt with the manner of confirming mayors in office, their power to maintain public order and the position of police chief.
 As minister, he issued a damning report on the Bucharest City Council, accusing it of mismanaging funds and incompetence in overseeing modernization works.
 As a result, the council was dissolved in October 1883, with new elections held early in 1884.

 Also in 1884, Chițu presided over the disbanding of the Civic Guard.
 Established in 1866, this institution's mission was to maintain public order and safety and help defend cities in time of war.
 Because most of its members came from lower social classes and were of a combative disposition, conservative politicians pressed for their dissolution, with certain mayors defunding the guards.
 In 1882, their budgetary shortfall widened; meanwhile, more modern police institutions were appearing in Europe, so the time seemed fit to do away with them.
-In early 1884, when tensions over modifying the 1866 Constitution spilled over into street protests that aimed to install Gheorghe Bibescu's son as King of Romania, Chițu helped lead a successful effort to disperse the crowd and restore order.
+In early 1884, when tensions over modifying the 1866 Constitution spilled over into street protests that aimed to install Gheorghe Bibescu's son as King, Chițu helped lead a successful effort to disperse the crowd and restore order.